Essential DIY Problem Solvers and Household Tips

 Instant Electrical Connections

 Traditional twist-on wire connectors can be a bother to install.
-The wire ends have to be held in perfect alignment while you twist on the connector.
+The wire ends must be held in perfect alignment while you twist on the connector.
 And then you have to fit all those wires and connectors neatly into the box.

 Try push-in connectors instead.
 They’re simple to use and almost foolproof.
 Just strip the wires to the length recommended on the package and press each wire end into a separate hole in the connector.
 And since they’re smaller, they take up less room in the electrical box.
 They’re also the perfect solution for extending wires that are too short.

 A few downsides: You’ll need to keep a greater variety of connectors on hand, since it wouldn’t be economical to use a connector designed for six wires to connect a single pair.
-Also, push-in connectors cost a little more than the twist-on type.
+And push-in connectors cost more than the twist-on type.